Gav06/CSE1321L_Solutions/README.md

 # CSE1321L Solutions

-These are my solutions for the labs and assignments for the CSE1321L (Programming 1 Lab) course.
+These are my solutions for the labs and assignments for the CSE1321L (Programming 1 Lab) course at Kennesaw State.

 Use them at your own risk.
 These are merely here for reference and archival purposes.